 Awarding Financial Aid

-Once documented need is established, the South Texas College of Law’s Office of Scholarships and Financial Aid will consider programs for which the applicant is eligible and has expressed an interest.
+Once documented need is established, the Houston College of Law’s Office of Scholarships and Financial Aid will consider programs for which the applicant is eligible and has expressed an interest.
 It is impractical for the aid applicant to expect the total calculated need to be met with gift-aid (scholarships).
 In order to meet as much of the documented need as possible, the applicant must apply for a self-help program (loans or employment).
 Every effort will be made to meet the applicant's documented need through a combination of aid programs.
 The amount awarded will be based on the financial need of the applicant, the limitations imposed by the various financial aid programs, and the availability of funding.
 The total award may be less than the documented need because of fund limitations, an unusually large student budget, the applicant's aid request limitation, and/or prescribed program allowances.
 Aid applications will be reviewed and awards made as long as funds are available.
 Once a financial aid package has been awarded, an award notification letter will be sent to the applicant indicating the types and amounts of aid offered.
 You may also review your award notification, online via STANLEY.
 No aid will be disbursed until all requirements are met with the Office of Scholarships and Financial Aid.